-If you already have Income Protection with us, you can apply to increase age-based or fixed Income Protection when your salary1 increases.
+If you already have Income Protection with us, you can apply to increase age-based or fixed Income Protection when your salary increases.
+If you don't have Income Protection, or your Income Protection is salary based, you aren't eligible to use this application.

 You'll only need to answer a few health questions, and you'll need to meet the following conditions:

-- you haven't applied to increase your Income Protection due to a salary increase in the past 12 months, and - you apply to increase cover within 30 days of the effective date or notification date of a salary increase, whichever is later, and - your employer confirms your salary increase, and - your total cover amount is limited to the lower of \$20,000 a month or 85% of your salary1.
+- you haven't applied to increase your Income Protection due to a salary increase in the past 12 months, and - you apply to increase cover within 90 days of the effective date or notification date of a salary increase, whichever is later, and - · your employer confirms your salary increase, and - your total cover amount is limited to the lower of \$20,000 a month or 85% of your salary1.

-When you increase your Income Protection, your total cover will be fixed.
+When you increase your Income Protection, your total cover will be fixed (even if you currently have basic cover).
 If your employer pays for your cover, the total cost of your Income Protection will be paid for by you and we'll deduct the total cost from your super account monthly.

 Limited cover may apply to the additional cover amount (see page 16 for details).
-The maximum increase you can apply for in one salary review year is \$1,000 a month.
+The maximum increase you can apply for with each salary increase is \$1,000 a month.

-To apply for more cover, complete the Increase your Income Protection after a salary increase form at australiansuper.com/select
+To apply for more Income Protection, log into your account and go to Insurance then Manage insurance or complete the Salary increase form at australiansuper.com/select